A hung Parliament, what it means to the economy

 PH bagged 82 parliament seats and PN 73 parliament seats.
 It was followed by GPS with 22 seats, Gabungan Rakyat Sabah (GRS) six seats, Warisan three seats, and others four seats.

-The Election Commission chairman Tan Sri Abdul Ghani Salleh announced that no political party has been able to obtain a simple majority after they failed to win 50 per cent out of 219 parliamentary seats in the GE15.
+The Election Commission chairman Tan Sri Abdul Ghani Salleh announced that no political party has been able to obtain a simple majority after they failed to win 50% out of 219 parliamentary seats in the GE15.

 Meanwhile, PN chairman Tan Sri Muhyiddin Yassin is willing to collaborate with any party, except PH, that can accept its cause and principles in forming a clean and stable government.

-He also said that PN had received a letter from the Yang di-Pertuan Agong Al-Sultan Abdullah Ri’ayatuddin Al-Mustafa Billah Shah and was instructed to finalise certain matters by tomorrow afternoon.
+He also said that PN had received a letter from the Yang di-Pertuan Agong Al-Sultan Abdullah Ri’ayatuddin Al-Mustafa Billah Shah and was instructed to finalise certain matters by this afternoon.

 “There’s no need for me to reveal the content of the letter.
 The Yang Dipertuan Agong has given a list of matters that need to be finalised accordingly.

-“We need to discuss certain matters and we hope to finalise it by tomorrow afternoon, InsyaAllah,” he said.
+“We need to discuss certain matters and we hope to finalise it by tomorrow (today) afternoon,” he said.

 If the GE15 has resulted in a hung parliament, the market may correct on fears over ongoing political uncertainty post-GE15, CGS-CIMB have had predicted ahead of the election.